BBC World Service: Early years

 This address was read out five times as the BBC broadcast it live to different parts of the world.

+World War II

+The BBC would continue to claim independence from the Government during the war, but as Asa Briggs noted, a complete picture of the wartime BBC would have to include 'persistent references' to the various connected agencies of the government.
+Chiefly, the Political Warfare Executive, responsible for all broadcasts to Europe.

-On 3 January 1938 the first foreign-language service was launched—in Arabic.
-Programmes in German, Italian and French started on 27 September 1938, and by the end of 1942, the BBC had started broadcasts in all major European languages.
-As a result, the Empire Service was renamed the BBC Overseas Service in November 1939, supplemented by the addition of a dedicated BBC European Service from 1941.
+On 3 January 1938, the first foreign-language service was launched—in Arabic.
+Programmes in German, Italian and French began broadcasting on 27 September 1938 projecting the British quest for peace in the days prior to the conference on the Munich Agreement.

+By the end of 1942, the BBC had started broadcasts in all major European languages.
+The Empire Service was renamed the BBC Overseas Service in November 1939, supplemented by the addition of a dedicated BBC European Service from 1941.
 Funding for these services—known administratively as the External Services of the BBC—came not from the domestic licence fee but from government grant-in-aid (from the Foreign Office budget).

-The External Services broadcast propaganda during the Second World War of 1939–1945.
+The External Services broadcast propaganda during the Second World War, on the German-language service Londoner Rundfunk especially against Nazi rule, believed in the early days of the war at least to have weak support.
 Its French service Radio Londres also sent coded messages to the French Resistance.
 George Orwell broadcast many news bulletins on the Eastern Service during the Second World War.
+The Belgian government in exile broadcast from Radio Belgique.